BaderLab/scClustViz/README.md

 ```

 ## Human Liver Atlas
-The data from the 2018 Nature Communications paper [Single cell RNA sequencing of human liver reveals distinct intrahepatic macrophage populations](https://doi.org/10.1038/s41467-018-06318-7) by MacParland *et al.* are available to explore by installing the R package [HumanLiver](https://github.com/BaderLab/HumanLiver).
+The data from the 2018 Nature Communications paper [Single cell RNA sequencing of human liver reveals distinct intrahepatic macrophage populations](https://doi.org/10.1038/s41467-018-06318-7) by MacParland *et al.* are available to explore [at our website](http://shiny.baderlab.org/#human-liver-atlas) or by installing the R package [HumanLiver](https://github.com/BaderLab/HumanLiver).
 These are 10X Chromium data from the livers of 5 human donors, processed on the pipeline outlined below (using scran for normalization and Seurat for clustering) and imported into scClustViz using the steps outlined above.

 Install HumanLiver using devtools as follows:
 ```r